jveigel/Blender-Expanse-Solar-System/README.md

 ## Scripts

-Saves a csv and markdown file with the results of the brachistochrone trajectories at 1/3g.
-Python version outputs to .csv and .md, and the .jsx is a React component version.
+ Python version aves a csv and markdown file with the results of the brachistochrone trajectories at 1/3g (example below.)
+The .jsx is a React component version.
 Hosted on https://overvieweffekt.com/expanse-calculators.
 * `BrachistochroneCalculator.py`
 * `BrachistochroneCalculator.jsx`

-Attempts to estimate the interstellar travel times using the relativistic brachistochrone equation for the Nauvoo from the Expanse.
-I'm not sure how accurate it is: Python version outputs to .csv and .md (example below), and the .jsx is a React component version.
+Attempts to estimate the interstellar travel times using a relativistic brachistochrone equation for the Nauvoo from the Expanse.
+I'm not sure how accurate it is.
+Python version outputs to .csv and .md, and the .jsx is a React component version.
 * `EpsteinDriveCalculator.py`
 * `EpsteinDriveCalculator.jsx`